How to Spot a Deleted DPF on a Used Diesel Before You Buy

 If the car was previously tuned and the seller plays you a video of the exhaust note, the audio is one of the easier giveaways.
 Compare against a stock 2018 320d on YouTube and the difference is unmistakable.

-A 200,000 km diesel showing zero, or a single-digit number, has had its DPF logic disabled.
-The filter has been physically removed and the software has been edited so the regeneration trigger never fires.
-A few cars store the regeneration count in a module that does not get reset by typical tuning reflashes, so this number tends to survive the deletion intact and exposes it cleanly.
+A 200,000 km diesel showing zero, or a single-digit number, on that specialist read has had its DPF logic disabled: the filter is physically gone and the software edited so the regeneration trigger never fires.
+A few cars store the regeneration count in a module that does not get reset by typical tuning reflashes, so the number tends to survive the deletion intact and exposes it cleanly once the right tool reads it.

-5. Read DPF soot mass under three driving conditions
+5. Read DPF soot mass with the specialist tool

-Soot mass is the second OBD2 number that betrays a deletion.
-Read it at three points: at idle, after five minutes of motorway cruising at 100 km/h or higher, and on overrun (coming off the throttle from speed).
+Soot mass in grams is the second number that betrays a deletion, but like the regeneration count it is a Mode $22 manufacturer-extended PID, not generic OBD2.
+A generic ELM327 will not return it.
+Read it with the same brand-specific tool from step 4 (OBDeleven or VCDS for VAG, Bimmercode or Carly for BMW, XENTRY for Mercedes) or have the workshop pull it during a 30 to 50 euro scan.
+Take the reading at three points: at idle, after five minutes of motorway cruising at 100 km/h or higher, and on overrun (coming off the throttle from speed).
 Stock behaviour:

-A deleted system shows one of three patterns: the parameter does not exist (the ECU has been told this car has no DPF), the value is permanently zero regardless of driving condition, or it cycles between two implausibly low values that the deletion mapping uses as filler.
+A deleted system shows one of three patterns on that read: the parameter does not exist (the ECU has been told this car has no DPF), the value is permanently zero regardless of driving condition, or it cycles between two implausibly low values that the deletion mapping uses as filler.
 Any of the three confirms the filter is gone.

-6. Read AdBlue (DEF) dosing rate on Euro 6 vehicles
+6. Check the SCR / AdBlue system on Euro 6 vehicles

 For diesels registered from September 2015 onward (Euro 6 standard), the SCR system uses AdBlue to reduce nitrogen oxides.
 Many DPF deletes also disable the SCR system, because both systems share the post-turbo exhaust section.

-If you see P246F (DEF Time Limit For Restricted Operation Mode Exceeded) stored or pending, the software has not been edited cleanly and the car is days from limp mode.
-That is a Walk Away outcome on its own.
+What the generic ELM327 gives you on the SCR side: the stored and pending DEF codes.
+P246F (DEF Time Limit For Restricted Operation Mode Exceeded) and P204F (DEF reagent quality) read on any generic adapter through Skanyx.
+If you see P246F stored or pending, the software has not been edited cleanly and the car is days from limp mode.
+That is a Walk Away outcome on its own, and you did not need a specialist tool to find it.

-The Skanyx Pre-Purchase Inspection covers the generic-OBD2 side of the deletion check: stored and pending codes (P2002, P244A, P244B, P246F, P204F, P0299), freeze frame mileage stamps, readiness monitor status, and the recently-cleared-codes fraud signal.
-The physical inspection (canister presence, differential pressure sensor wiring, exhaust note) is the buyer's job.
-The mfgr-extended DPF parameters (soot mass, lifetime regeneration count, AdBlue dosing rate) sit on Mode $22 PIDs that need a brand-specific tool like OBDeleven, Bimmercode, or XENTRY.
+Run the Skanyx Pre-Purchase Inspection on that 320d before you drive to Düsseldorf, and you walk up to the car already knowing which way this goes.
+It scans the generic-OBD2 side of the deletion check, stored and pending codes (P2002, P244A, P244B, P246F, P204F, P0299), freeze frame mileage stamps, readiness monitor status, and the recently-cleared-codes fraud signal, then hands you a plain Buy, Negotiate, Caution or Walk Away verdict instead of a screen of raw codes.
+The physical inspection (canister presence, differential pressure sensor wiring, exhaust note) is still the buyer's job, and the mfgr-extended DPF parameters (soot mass, lifetime regeneration count, AdBlue dosing rate) sit on Mode $22 PIDs that need a brand-specific tool like OBDeleven, Bimmercode or XENTRY.
 Use the PPI as the first filter and the specialist tool as the confirmation read.
 Try the PPI on the car you are about to buy

 What the software side looks like (for context)